Easy Eggs in a Basket Breakfast with an egg baked into a slice of bread. The perfect easy breakfast recipe everyone loves.

 - Salt and Pepper

-Toppings - Black Pepper, sriracha sauce, ketchup, or anything you love with your eggs.
+Toppings: Sprinkle a bit of Black Pepper, sriracha sauce, ketchup, paprika, herbs, chives, parsley, or anything you love with your eggs

-Bread - You can use any type of bread that you have in the house.
-We love using sliced Hawaiian bread.
+Bread: You can use any type of bread that you have in the house.
+We love using sliced Hawaiian bread or a nice whole wheat bread

-Butter - We tend to use unsalted butter but salted butter is great if you want the extra flavor.
+Butter: We use unsalted butter, but salted butter is great if you want the extra flavor.

-Eggs - If you are wondering if your eggs are good you can use this test to tell if an egg is fresh.
+Eggs: If you wonder if your eggs are good, you can use this test to tell if an egg is fresh.

-Cookie Cutter - the shape is completely up to you.
-We use hearts for Valentine's Day, Christmas Trees for Xmas, Stars for Fourth of July, and then fun shapes the rest of the year.
+- Cookie Cutter: The shape is completely up to you; infinite options exist!
+We use hearts for Valentine's Day, Christmas trees for Christmas, celebratory stars for the Fourth of July, and assorted fun shapes for the rest of the year.

-For circle cuts a 2 to 2.5 inch round circle cutter works great for a standard large egg.
+- For circle cuts, a 2 to 2.5-inch circle cutter works great for a standard large egg.
 You can also use the rim of a drinking glass if you don't have a biscuit cutter.

 How to make eggs in a basket